kiarsy/Data-Structure-and-Algorithm-book/README.md

 # Algorithms

 ## General Approaches
-### Backtracking
-Backtracking can be defined as a general algorithmic technique that considers searching every possible combination in order to solve a computational problem.

 ### Greedy
 A greedy algorithm is an approach for solving a problem by selecting the best option available at the moment.
 It doesn't worry whether the current best result will bring the overall optimal result.